 It’s a great way to gain the type of real-world experience that makes you more desirable to employers.
 When you graduate from college and apply for accounting jobs, hiring managers will want to see that you can hit the ground running.
 If you can show that you have even some prior accounting experience, you'll be a more attractive candidate.

 And no, it’s not too late.
-You have plenty of time left in your vacation to get some meaningful accounting experience.
-Here’s why, and how, to get a temporary accounting job in the waning days of summer:
+You have plenty of time to get some meaningful experience as one of the soon-to-be millennials in the workplace.
+Here’s why, and how, to get a temporary accounting job:

 Hone your skills